leosac/access-control/src/modules/wiegand/Wiegand.md

 gather them, and generate Wiegand events.
 It supports multiple readers.

-As this is an module that provide an authentication source (by reading card ids), it shall conforms to Auth Source Message Passing specc.
+As this is an module that provide an authentication source (by reading card ids), it shall conforms to Auth Source Message Passing specc (todo, see #47).

 Message passing protocol:
  1. Upon reception of what looks like a full wiegand frame, a message MUST be published to the application bus.